ARPA-SIMC/dballe/doc/fapi_walkthrough.md

   ierr = idba_next_station (handleana)

   !
 Read the data about the station
   !
-All the data inserted with setcontextana is available here ierr = idba_enqi (handleana, "height", height) enddo
+All the data inserted with set_station_context is available here ierr = idba_enqi (handleana, "height", height) enddo
 ```